Skip to main content

 • Clinical signal

-Controversies & Subsequent Evidence
+Controversies & Other Evidence

 Summary

-• Primary 30-day MACE was 11.1% (restrictive) vs 14.2% (liberal); RR 0.78 with non-inferiority met (upper 1-sided 97.5% CI 1.17; margin 1.25).
+• Primary 30-day MACE was 11.1% vs 14.2% (as-randomised) with RR 0.78; 1-sided 97.5% CI 0.00 to 1.17, meeting the prespecified non-inferiority framework (margin RR 1.25).

 Overall Takeaway